jpmagido/challenge-csv/STEP_2.md

 You shouldn't spend more than a week for STEP 1 & 2
 This repository's purpose is learning ruby and it's a tool for us to acknowledge your determination & skills

+Dont forget to include your git file: `.git` in your repo :)